qwertie/home/misc/Atlas-Shrugged-book-review.md

 I spend over 80 hours reading this book, and if I knew how big it was in advance, I would not have bothered.
 Seeing Scott's call for book reviews is the only thing that would allow me to read all the way to the end, although I couldn't help skipping sentences and paragraphs sometimes.

 This review has minor spoilers.
-Also, I decided that no one else should have to go through what I did, so I prepared a [condensed version of the story](http://david.loyc.net/misc/Atlas-Shrugged-summary) for this review on a separate page, because I don't believe reading it is worth dozens of hours of anyone's time — but it might be worth one or two, if only for the value of pretending you have read an entire book by Ayn Rand.
-I think the story could have fit in one-fifth the word count and still have told the same story equally well (and probably better).
+Also, I decided that no one else should have to go through what I did, so I prepared a [condensed version of the story](http://david.loyc.net/misc/Atlas-Shrugged-summary) for this review on a separate page, because I don't believe reading it is worth dozens of hours of anyone's time — but it might be worth two, if only for the value of pretending you have read an entire book by Ayn Rand.
+I think the story could have fit in one-fifth the word count and still have told the same story equally well.

 As as an Effective Altruist, aspiring rationalist and a fan of Scott's [Non-Libertarian FAQ](https://slatestarcodex.com/2017/02/22/repost-the-non-libertarian-faq/), you'll not be surprised that she did not win me over to her creed — not that it was possible to pin down her creed precisely from the book, anyway.